 Err on the side of caution when it comes to your personal information if you are unsure who you are communicating with online, over the phone or through text.

 Q: I’ve received notice of a CERB overpayment but cannot afford to pay it.
 Can bankruptcy or a consumer proposal help me with this debt?

-If you are considering a bankruptcy or consumer proposal as a means to pay back your CERB overpayment, you may still want to reach out to our team for advice regardless.
+If you are considering a bankruptcy or consumer proposal as a means to pay back your CERB overpayment, please reach out to our team for advice.
 One of our debt solution professionals can assist you in managing your monthly budget and provide further guidance on how to navigate your debt and other financial commitments.
-Even if we can’t discharge a CERB overpayment, we may be able to help with your other debts, and as a result put you in a better position to pay what is owed to the federal government.